ThomasBleijendaal/RapidCMS/QUICKSTART.md

 As you can see, the UI is missing a lot of buttons.
 A paginator is present, but there is no way of creating, updating or deleting any `Person`.
 That is because RapidCMS does not assume what buttons should be displayed.
-You have to specifiy them yourself.
+You have to specify them yourself.

 So let's add some buttons, and get this CMS fully working: